vikrant-vikrant/miniProjects/README.md

 *This repository is a collection of beginner-friendly JavaScript and web development projects.
 Each project is designed to demonstrate a specific feature or solve a common problem.*
 # Projects

+# 🪙Coin Flip

+A simple web-based coin flip application that simulates the flipping of a coin and provides random results.
+This project is great for understanding the basics of JavaScript, event handling, and DOM manipulation.

+## Features

+- Simulates a coin flip with **Heads** or **Tails** as outcomes.
+- Interactive user interface with a clickable button to flip the coin.
+- Random result generation on each flip.
+- **Local Storage**: Retains your score even after page refresh.
+---
 # 📝 To-Do List Project

 A simple and functional To-Do List application built using JavaScript, HTML, and CSS to manage tasks effectively.